The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Results

-The PV-diagram is also asymmetric in the rotation curve.
+The XV-diagram is also asymmetric in the rotation curve.
 The receding side shows a slowly increasing rotation curve, while the approaching side show a sharp increase followed by a flat rotation.

-The maximum surface brightness temperature map (figure \ref{fig:IC2531-maxtemperature}) shows a strong central peak and some additional peaks.
+The maximum surface brightness temperature map (Figure \ref{fig:IC2531} top-right) shows a strong central peak and some additional peaks.
 There does not appear to be symmetry in the distribution of these peaks.
-They are most likely due to local events in the gas, such as supernova or a burst of star formation.

-\subsection{IC 5052}
+\subsection{IC\,5052}

-\object{IC 5052} is a nearby SBd galaxy.
-The bulge is clearly visible in figure. \ref{fig:IC5052-DSS}.
+is a nearby SBd galaxy.
+The bulge is clearly visible in Figure \ref{fig:IC5052} top-left.
 We find a previous unreported, line-of-sight warp in the outskirts of the galaxy.
-This is particularly clear in the zeroth moment map of the low resolution cube (figure \ref{fig:IC5052-doublemoment0}).
-Further modeling will be required to confirm this as a true warp.
-For now, we note that the channel maps are very similar to the fitted model of the line-of-sight warp in \object{ESO 123-G13} \citep{Gentile2003A}.
-The warp appears to be symmetric in pitch angle, although it is more extended towards the lower-left side.
-We have overlaid the contour-maps on top of various optical and infrared images that were available, but we can find no optical counterpart to the warp.
+This is particularly clear in the zeroth-moment map of the low resolution cube (Figure \ref{fig:IC5052} bottom-left).
+Further modelling will be required to confirm this as a true warp, although this is beyond the scope of this project.
+For now, we note that the channel maps, seen in Figures \ref{figure:IC5052channelsa}, \ref{figure:IC5052channelsb}, \ref{figure:IC5052channelsc} in online Appendix B, are very similar to the fitted model of the line-of-sight warp in {ESO\,123-G13} \citep{Gentile2003A}.
+The warp appears to be symmetric in pitch angle on either side of the galaxy, although it is more extended towards the lower-left side.
+We have checked various optical and infrared images, but we can find no optical counterpart to the warp.

-The PV diagram of this galaxy (figure \ref{fig:IC5052-PV}) shows signs of this warp beyond 250 arcseconds.
+The XV-diagram of this galaxy (Figure \ref{fig:IC5052} bottom-right) shows signs of this warp beyond 250 arcseconds.
 The main part of the profile looks like a solid-body rotator.
 The high- and low velocity sides are asymmetric, which is also clear from the integrated profile.
 The shape of the spectrum does agrees well with the profile from HIPASS.

-The maximum surface brightness temperature profile of figure \ref{fig:IC5052-maxtemperature} shows a plateau around 80-100 K for most of the inner part of the galaxy.
-Only the central part shows a higher temperature, rising to a maximum of 140 K. This central over-density is also visible in the moment 0 maps (\ref{fig:IC5052-doublemoment0}). \citet{OBrien2010A} identify this as a star forming region.
+The maximum surface brightness temperature profile of Figure \ref{fig:IC5052} top-left shows a plateau around 80-100 K for most of the inner part of the galaxy.
+Only the central part shows a higher temperature, rising to a maximum of 140\,K. This central over-density is also visible in the zeroth-moment maps (\ref{fig:IC5052} bottom-left). \citet{OBrien2010A} identify this as a star-forming region.

-\subsection{IC 5249}
+\subsection{IC\,5249}